-- An Animal Purchase Contract, including the financial invoice will be recorded. - The Project Management Committee will confirm the list of potential project participants that may receive animals. - Animal purchase quotations, order and final purchase documents will be retained by the Heifer Program Finance office.
+- An Animal Purchase Contract, including the financial invoice will be recorded. - The Project Management Committee will confirm the list of potential project participants that may receive animals. - Animal purchase quotations, order and final purchase documents will be retained by the Heifer Program Finance office. - The APC meeting minutes and bid analysis will be retained as part of the permanent Heifer office record. - Contract documents, project recipient and project pass-on recipient records will be retained.

-- After identification of the potential suppliers, The APC will visit potential supplier farms/ communities. - The APC will select at least three (3) quotations from three or more different supplier/ communities.
-If three quotations cannot be sourced, a waiver from Heifer Program office must be obtained.
-The committee will award contracts to the selected bidder who supplies high-quality animals for a reasonable market price.
-The committee can award contracts to two or more suppliers if the capacity of the best supplier can't meet the demand. - The APC meeting minutes and bid analysis will be retained as part of the permanent Heifer office record. - Contract documents, project recipient and project pass-on recipient records will be retained.
 Contract obligations and payments, delivery records and records of acceptance of animal will be retained.